Pelpav/PelBot/README.md

 <h1 align="center"> PelBot (Beta)</h1>

 <p align="center">
-  Hi there, I'm "PelBot," a versatile WhatsApp bot created and reprogrammed by Kai to perform a wide array of functions based on WhatsApp Multi-Device (MD) Support.
+  Hi there, I'm "PelBot," a versatile WhatsApp bot created and reprogrammed by Pelpav to perform a wide array of functions based on WhatsApp Multi-Device (MD) Support.

 <p align="center">
   <a href="https://github.com/Pelpav">